Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 At the other extreme, there are ‘Charismatic’ churches that would appear to have no structure to their services at all.

-How should we choose the church we attend?
+How should we choose the way our church conducts worship?

 1 Corinthians 13 1 Corinthians 15 NIV Copyright